0% booking fees. Browse venues →

 Early attrition rate

-If an organisation hires 1000 employees in a year, but 100 of them leave within their first year, you calculate the early attrition rate by dividing the number of departures by the 100 who were hired.
+If an organisation hires 1000 employees in a year, but 100 of them leave within their first year, you calculate the early attrition rate by dividing the number of departures by the number of people who were hired in that period.
 Multiply this by 100 to get the percentage.

 Annual attrition rate